kwan22/consistency/science.md

 The main feature of ForceMove is that we lose horizontal aerial control and, barring an interruption like a dash, we are "forced" to travel along a specified horizontal trajectory.
 Typical sources of ForceMove are wallkicks (10f) and springs (18f).
 The first notable consequence for wallkicks is that holding into and holding away from a wall for a walljump are equivalent: it can be helpful to preferentially hold in towards walls by default for wallkicks to avoid accidental wallboosts, drifting away from walls before getting the wallkick, or to not lose horizontal speed when aiming to buffer a wallkick while approaching said wall (e.g. the 3b start example above).

 Because the horizontal trajectory is forced, it is also normalized horizontally (wallkick leniency can add variance but is usually negligible outside of a few specific strats).
 There are many situations where once we enter ForceMove state, we can simply ride the ForceMove and focus our attention elsewhere, frequently a dash in a different direction.
 As a bonus, the risk of misdash can be mitigated by preloading the direction we need to dash in long before we actually dash in that direction.
-Increased air friction from releasing forward is also frequently irrelevant (e.g. if bottleneck is vertical), and the horizontal deceleration can help with precise horizontal alignment.
+Increased air friction from releasing forward is also frequently irrelevant (e.g. if bottleneck is vertical), and the horizontal deceleration can help with precise horizontal positioning.

-Some strats rely on the properties of ForceMove to be extremely forgiving. <br>
+Some strats rely on the properties of ForceMove to be set up precise positioning. <br>
 <img src="./media/science/3a_towels_wallkick.webp" width="480"/> <img src="./media/science/3a_shaft_demo_8f.webp" width="480"/>

-Some spots where I let ForceMove carry me to reduce misdash risk and/or make a horizontal alignment easier at virtually no timeloss. <br>
+Some spots where I let ForceMove carry me to reduce misdash risk and/or make a horizontal positioning easier at virtually no timeloss. <br>
   <img src="./media/science/7a_flag10_forcemove.webp" width="480"/>  <img src="./media/science/7a_flag4_wallkick.webp" width="480"/> <br>
   <img src="./media/science/7b_0m_forcemove.webp" width="480"/>  <img src="./media/science/8b_forcemove.webp" width="480"/>